 - Waste, but not products recovered from waste

-For more information on total exemptions, visit the European Chemicals Agency (ECHA) website.
+Interested in learning more about total exemptions?
+Visit the European Chemicals Agency (ECHA) website.

 Partial Exemptions